-Comparison of the Effectiveness and Safety of Transvesical Open Prostatectomy versus Transurethral Resection of the Prostate in Patients with Benign Prostatic Hyperplasia with a Prostate Weight of 40-65 Grams Comparison of the Effectiveness and Safety of Transvesical Open Prostatectomy versus Transurethral Resection of the Prostate
+Comparison of the Effectiveness and Safety of Transvesical Open Prostatectomy versus Transurethral Resection of the Prostate in Patients with Benign Prostatic Hyperplasia with a Prostate Weight of 65-40 Gram

 - Iran; open transvesical prostate surgery; prostate; TURP

 - 6342/pdf Downloaded: 0 times